Structure-preserving local discontinuous Galerkin discretization of conformational conversion systems: Introduction

 Due to the nonlinear coupling between reaction kinetics, multiple interacting states, and diffusion occurring at different scales, the mathematical analysis of conformational conversion systems poses significant challenges.
 A key point is that, under suitable assumptions on the model's data, it is often possible to prove the positivity and boundedness of solutions, which are essential for ensuring physical consistency.
 Approximating the solution to conformational conversion systems adds its own challenges, as it demands schemes that preserve, at the discrete level, the key structural properties of the corresponding continuous model.
 In particular, positivity preservation is not automatically ensured by standard numerical schemes, even when it holds for the continuous PDE system.
 Consequently, the development of structure-preserving numerical methods is an active area of research.
-Notable contributions in the framework of numerical discretization approaches that can preserve physical bounds at the discrete level, within a variational setting, are, e.g., the nodally bound-preserving finite element method~\cite{Barrenechea-Volker-Knobloch-2024,Amiri-Barrenechea-Pryer-2025}, the proximal Galerkin method~\cite{Keith-Surowiec-2024,Keith-Masri-Zeinhofer-2025}, and structure-preserving schemes for cross-diffusion~\cite{Braukhoff-Perugia-Stocker2022,Gomez_Jungel_Perugia:2024} and (advection)--diffusion--reaction problems~\cite{BonizzoniBraukhoffJungelPerugia_2020,Corti_Bonizzoni_Antonietti:2024,Antonietti-Corti-Gomez-Perugia_2026,Lemaire_Moatti:2024,Moatti:2023}.
+Notable contributions in the framework of numerical discretization approaches that can preserve physical bounds at the discrete level, within a variational setting, are, e.g., the nodally bound-preserving finite element method~\cite{Barrenechea-Volker-Knobloch-2024,Amiri-Barrenechea-Pryer-2025}, the proximal Galerkin method~\cite{Keith-Surowiec-2024,Keith-Masri-Zeinhofer-2025,Fu_Keith_Masri:2025}, and structure-preserving schemes for cross-diffusion~\cite{Braukhoff-Perugia-Stocker2022,Gomez-Jungel-Perugia:2024} and (advection)--diffusion--reaction problems~\cite{BonizzoniBraukhoffJungelPerugia_2020,Corti_Bonizzoni_Antonietti:2024,Antonietti-Corti-Gomez-Perugia_2026,Lemaire_Moatti:2024,Moatti:2023}.
+In the literature, structure-preserving schemes for reaction--diffusion systems distinguish between \emph{reversible} (satisfying detailed balance or possessing a gradient-flow structure) and \emph{irreversible} systems.
+Recent works~\cite{Liu_Structure_2021,Liu_Convergence_2022,Fu_High_2023} focus on reversible reaction--diffusion systems, making use of an associated Lyapunov functional to reformulate the model as a minimization problem.
+Such a structure is not available in our model, due to the presence of an irreversible conversion term in the reaction.

+\paragraph{Novelty.} In this paper, we consider a two-state conformational conversion system and propose a novel structure-preserving scheme based on a local discontinuous Galerkin (LDG) space discretization coupled with the backward Euler time-integration scheme.
+The key point is to reformulate (via a suitable change of variables involving nonlinear transformations) the model problem as a system in terms of entropy variables, thereby ensuring solution positivity, boundedness of one of the two components, and an entropy-stability inequality at the discrete level.
+The entropy densities underlying these changes of variables are related to Legendre functions in the framework of proximal Galerkin methods~\cite{Keith-Surowiec-2024}.